nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   superclass.
 * The `displaySchoolList()` method will iterate over the keys of the database which contains the University names, upon acquiring the keys, they will be printed over the CLI.
-* There are also assertions and logging in place for error handling.
+* There are also exceptions, assertions and logging in place for error handling.
 * Line Separator is used to ensure readability and ease of use for users.

 #### Sequence Diagram: